jana-lee/p8105_final_project/p8105_final_project.md

     which should be the longest section.
 Format the webpage to include the created plots.

-  - By Tuesday, November 3rd - Complete the additional analysis and discussion sections for the final report.
+  - By Tuesday, December 3rd - Complete the additional analysis and discussion sections for the final report.
 This completes the report.
     Everything except the screencast will be on the webpage.
 Will have a spot for the screencast already created.

-  - On Tuesday, November 3rd - Record screencast, upload to YouTube, and put the link on the website.
+  - On Tuesday, December 3rd - Record screencast, upload to YouTube, and put the link on the website.
 Submit project, repo, website link, and peer assessments.